NaturalSelectionLabs/RSS3-Arweave-SDK/README.md

 </p>
 <!-- markdownlint-enable -->

-# RSS3 Arweave Bundle Parser
+# RSS3 Arweave SDK

-A high-performance and memory efficient Arweave bundle parser written in Go.
+A high-performance and memory efficient Arweave SDK written in Go.

+This is a work-in-progress, and is not intended for production use.

+## Parsing Bundle Transactions

+The SDK provides an efficient way to parse bundle tansactions without loading the entire transactions into the memory.

 ## License